Decomposed Prototype Learning for Few-Shot Scene Graph Generation: Experiments

-{\textbf{Training Details.}} To mimic the evaluation setting, we randomly generated the support set and query set from training data in a batch.
-For each batch, we selected $N_b$ categories, and split its positive samples into support samples and query samples randomly.
-The number of sampled categories $N_b$, query, and support samples for each predicate are set differently according to the batch data.
+To mimic the evaluation setting, we randomly generated the support set and query set from training data in a batch.
+For each batch, we selected $N_b$ categories and split its positive samples into the support set and query set randomly.
+The number of query and support samples for each predicate, and the number of sampled categories are set differently according to the batch data.
 We set the ratio of foreground samples and background samples as 1:2.
-In the experiment, we set the number of tokens for each prompt as $24$ for all prompt-based experiments.
-We exploited pretrained CLIP~\cite{radford2021learning} as our VL model in all our prompt-based experiments.
-In the SGDet task, we exploited a Faster R-CNN detector pretrained on OpenImage~\cite{kuznetsova2020open} to extract the general proposals in the images as weakly-supervised SGG~\cite{li2022integrating}.
+In experiments, we set the number of learnable tokens for each prompt as $24$ for all prompt-based methods.
+We exploited the pretrained CLIP~\cite{radford2021learning} as our VL model in all our prompt-based experiments.